1. Goals

 --single <PACKAGE>

 option to make pbuild only look at the specified package.
-This also triggers an rebuild of the package.
+This also triggers a rebuild of the package.
 It often makes sense to use

 --single <PACKAGE> --shell-after-fail